MonoMod/MonoMod/docs/README.Core.md

 `MonoMod.RuntimeDetour` or `Harmony`) to perform detours.
 Those higher level APIs also provide solutions to many of the limitations to `Core`'s detour abstraction, such as the ability to call the original, unmodified method, or modify the IL of the method.
 (See their documentation for how this is actually done.)

+Additionally, interfaces in this package may have members added across minor version updates.
+Other version-based compatability guarantees are retained.

 ## Other potentially useful APIs